mkierzenka/SWDevProj/README.md

 * Change all NULL references to nullptr

-*Rename float references to double
+* Rename float references to double

+* Remove all column name references